Cayuga Festival Collective

 Where & When:

-One of America's best homegrown arts festivals, Ithaca Festival has traditionally taken place each year on the first weekend after Memorial Day.
-This year we are celebrating the Summer Solstice (June 19-22)!
+One of America's best homegrown arts festivals, Ithaca Festival traditionally takes place each year on the first weekend after Memorial Day.
+Our 2009 Festival will run from Thursday, May 28, 2009 through Sunday, May 31, 2009.

 What is the Ithaca Festival?: